brybarrett/Harry-Yates/README.md

 A Frontend Developer with expertise in JavaScript, TypeScript, and React.

 <!-- WEATHER_START -->
-Based in Stockholm, where the temperature is 0.93°C, right now a light rain is falling, bringing a calm over the city.
+Based in Stockholm, where the temperature is 0.93°C, right now a light mist is enveloping the surroundings, creating a serene atmosphere.
 <!-- WEATHER_END -->

 <p align="left">